Chart Color Schemes

 Residential development activity is slightly higher than average within Middle Ridge when compared nationally

-AreaSearch analysis indicates Middle Ridge had approximately 45 new homes approved annually.
-Between FY-21 and FY-25, around 227 homes were approved, with one more in FY-26.
-Each dwelling built over the past five financial years attracted an average of 2.9 new residents.
+AreaSearch analysis of ABS building approval numbers indicates Middle Ridge has seen approximately 45 new homes approved annually.
+Over the past five financial years (FY-21 to FY-25), around 227 homes were approved, with an additional 14 approved in FY-26 so far.
+Each dwelling built over these years has resulted in an average of 2.9 new residents per year, indicating strong demand that supports property values.

-This shift from the area's existing 93.0% houses reflects decreasing developable sites and changing lifestyles.
-The current development environment is quiet, with an estimated 437 people per dwelling approval.
-Population forecasts indicate Middle Ridge will gain 639 residents by 2041.
-Given current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond projections.
+This shift from the area's existing housing (currently 93.0% houses) suggests decreasing availability of developable sites and reflects changing lifestyles, with a growing need for diverse, affordable housing options.
+The current development environment in Middle Ridge is quiet and low-activity, with an estimated 437 people per dwelling approval.
+Population forecasts indicate the area will gain approximately 685 residents by 2041, based on AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development